superlucky84/lithent/README.md

 ### Approach with the developer-friendly concept of closures between "component mounter" and "renderer"

-Many existing UI libraries have their advantages, but they also create rules that are too strong and rigid for fear of users making mistakes.

 JavaScript users are used to using closures and love to develop with them.

 "Lithent" provides a familiar approach to my JavaScript development, as it leverages the properties of higher-order functions and closures to define and recycle the state of a component.